HOW TO REGISTER

 Please be sure to complete payment before the Closing Date for entries, to avoid having to pay a late entry fee.

 Please do not contact us before the Closing date to ask if your registration has been successful or if the examination will proceed as planned.
 We cannot confirm this until the closing date for entries.
+If you need an earlier confirmation, ie for an application for further study, please consider an earlier exam.

 6. You will receive an email with further details within five working days of the Closing Date for Entries.